CatLooks/hexagons/docs/ui-elements.md

 `ui::TextSettings` contains:
 - `font` - text font.
 - `size` - text size.
+- `fill` - text fill color.
+- `outline` - text outline color.
-- `locale` - localization object reference.
+- `thickness` - text outline thickness.

 ### Placement of text in the bounding box

 Text does not necessarily have the same size as the bounding box.
-For this reason, the placement of text inside it is controlled by alignment fields `alignX` & `alignY`.
+For this reason, the placement of text inside it is controlled by alignment `align` and positioning `pos` fields.

-Alignment values are:
-* `Left` or `Up` - sticks the text to left / top bounding box side.
+* Alignment `align` - controls the text *alignment direction*.
+  Alignment can be specified using `Up, Down, Left, Right` or `N, S, W, E` directions, or their combinations.

-* `Right` or `Down` - sticks the text to right / bottom bounding box side.
+* Positioning `pos` - controls how the text box behaves.
-* `Center` - aligns the text in the middle of the bounding box.

-### Flags

-`ui::Text` has the following flags:
-- `autosize` - after updating label text, sets text size.
-- `shrink_to_fit` - optimally shrinks text bounding box.
-  - Set to `true` when text doesn't change and is aligned in the center.
-  - Set to `false` when text changes and is aligned to a side.
+  - Horizontal positioning: `None` (size depends on label text) or `ShrinkX` (removes kerning before first character).
+  - Vertical positioning: `None`, `ShrinkY`, or `Static` (sets height to static line spacing).

+* Label size can be set to actual text bounds using a flag `autosize`.

 ### Text parameters